-Technology Technology must be accessible and made widely available to persons who may benefit from it to make communication, education, independent living, and employment opportunities available for people with I/DD.
+Technology Technology must be accessible and made widely available to make communication, education, independent living, and employment opportunities available for people with I/DD.

-Transportation Accessible transportation programs must be expanded and anti-discrimination policies must be enforced to help people with I/DD access employment, health care, recreational activities, and other aspects of community living.
+Transportation Accessible transportation programs must be expanded and antidiscrimination policies must be enforced to help people with I/DD access employment, health care, recreational activities, and other aspects of community living.
 Many additional federal policy issues greatly affect people with I/DD.
-They include quality of services, Developmental Disabilities Act programs, research, prevention, and emergency management.
+See the full policy agenda on the websites of the partnering organizations.
 The Arc, AAIDD, ANCOR, NACDD, and UCP are national organizations that serve and advocate for people with intellectual, developmental, and other disabilities.
 We work together to shape, expand, and protect a strong federal role that provides vital benefits, services and supports and assures civil rights for our constituency.